-	The tour group met in Greenwich UK; an area south east of London to check in, board the bus and head to Dover to take a boat across the river to Calais, France (pronounced “Ka Lee”).
-Plus we got to build relationships with some amazing people along the way like: Blanca, Carl, Prakriti, Jules and Raul, who ended up being our traveling family for two weeks; watching and looking out for one another and sharing great memories together.
+The tour group met in Greenwich UK; an area southeast of London to check in, board the bus and head to Dover to take a boat across the river to Calais, France (pronounced “Ka Lee”).
+Plus we got to build quality relationships with some people along the way like Blanca, Carl, Prakriti, Jules, and Raul, who ended up being our traveling family for two weeks; watching and looking out for one another and sharing great memories together.

 This Is Our Visual Diary.
 Enjoy!

-	World-famous landmarks in Paris include the Eiffel Tower, Arc de Triomphe and Notre Dame Cathedral.
-The only place I didn’t get to check out was the Louvre, but I exchanged that for The Palace of Versailles.
+World-famous landmarks in Paris include the Eiffel Tower, Arc de Triomphe, and Notre Dame Cathedral.
+The only place I didn’t get to check out was the Louvre, but I exchanged that for the opulence of The Palace of Versailles.

 Notre Dame Cathedral / Paris, France

 The original residence was primarily a hunting lodge and private retreat for Louis XIII and his family, who reigned from 1610–43.
 In 1624 the king entrusted Jacques Lemercier with the construction of a château on the site.
 Its walls are preserved today as the exterior facade overlooking the Marble Court.

 Rome, Italy – The Vatican / The Colosseum

 We experienced the cuisine at the Alfredo alla Scrofa Restaurant.
 Walked the Spanish steps in Rome.
 Threw money in the Trevi Fountain to make a wish.
 Walked the halls of the Vatican and saw the Sistine Chapel (which we could not photograph).
 We got to see The Statue of Laocoön and His Sons in person.
 Walked throughout the Colosseum thinking about Russell Crowe’s character in the movie Gladiator.
 Took an authentic Italian cooking class and was mesmerized by the history and beauty of Rome.